meghavyas17/ResponsiveTab/README.md

 # ResponsiveTab
 A jQuery plugin that converts a markup into Tabs.
-The Tabs are responsive and on mobile the tabs are converted to <select/>.
-Default tab can be set by user
+The Tabs are responsive and on mobile the tabs are converted to select field Default tab can be set by user